A sequence is a database object that provides a series of integer values.

 CREATE SEQUENCEstatement, see Mimer SQL Reference Manual, CREATE SEQUENCE).

-A sequence can be defined with or without
+A sequence can be defined with

 A sequence definition may contain a data type which determines the limits for which values that can be generated by using the sequence.
 The allowed data types are